 St John: On Druid Street, you can get your sugar fix from the doughnuts and Eccles cakes or buy a loaf of bread.
 Homeboy and I shared one of the chocolate doughnuts, I know we’d already shared a brownie some ten minutes earlier, but we couldn’t resist!

 St John Doughnuts

 Maltby Street Market Information

 You’ll find the Maltby Street food stalls along Ropewalk, London SE1 3PA, where Lassco is based.
 Lassco is a famous architectural reclamation yard, and this branch specialises in reclaimed and new wooden flooring.
 You’ll notice several railway arches with stacks of wooden planks.
 The artisan food vendors set up their stalls along the street and in the arches.
 It gets very crowded so it isn’t ideal for taking pushchairs or dogs.
 Make sure you pop into Lassco for a browse while you are there to see the vintage and industrial furniture, floorboards and tiles.

 Maltby & Greek Drinking Den Under the Arches

 The Maltby Street stalls at Ropewalk set up on Saturday 9 am until 4 pm, and Sunday 11 am until 4 pm.
 The closest transport hubs are Bermondsey Underground (Jubilee Line), London Bridge Underground (Jubilee and Northern Lines) and London Bridge Railway (Southern, Thameslink and Southeastern).
 On Druid Street, you will find a number of independent beer and cider breweries.
+Take a look at my Love Bermondsey London Pinterest Board for photographs of the area.
 Enjoy your visit!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Rich, Alan and Homeboy for visiting with me.